hsb3119-0328/titanic_sample/README.md

 # titanic_report
-In our report, group 11 will summarize data and use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+In our report, group 11 will summarize data and use machine learning to create a model that predicts which passengers survived the Titanic shipwreck by using data of train set and gender submisson
+All the information of data included in kaggle.com
 ![](images/describe.PNG)
+Firstly, we describe data that provides summary statistics for all columns in the DataFrame